Tank and Well

 The software includes a virtual pump alternator feature which cycles through each well pump connected to a Tank and Well system.
 It can be set up to evenly distribute pump runtimes across all wells.

 Maximum runtimes can be set for each pump, and the system will alternate to the next pump once the maximum runtime is reached.
 This reduces the risk of damaging the water table by over pumping.
+An off–peak force fill feature is available to save money by filling a tank when electricity rates are lower than peak hour rates.

 Behind–the–scenes business logic is available to notify of abnormal situations that can affect system performance.
 For example, a “call–to–run fail–to–run” alarm notification can be dispatched by the system if the well pump does not run when commanded.
 This could happen if the well is without AC power, an operator has locked the pump out locally (typically with the hand–off–auto (HOA) switch), or the pump requires service (motor inoperable).
+More information is available in our document Best Practices for Remote Control, which can be found on the 123SCADA web portal in the Start Menu > Help > Documents view.

 On 123SCADA